OpenEmpiresProject/OpenEmpires/README.md

 - EnTT (for entity-component-system)
 - spdlog (for logging)

+> Note: Above dependencies will be automatically installed with `make configure` (later step)

 #### Setting env variables
 - Add path to CMake to the PATH variable
 - Add path to C++ compiler to the PATH variable